Dhruv-bhaskar/-learnlynk-tech-test/README.md

 Handle the `checkout.session.completed` webhook by verifying the signature with `stripe.webhooks.constructEvent()`, updating `payment_requests` to "succeeded", and updating the application's payment_status and stage.
 Wrap webhook processing in a database transaction for consistency.

 Listen for `checkout.session.expired` and `payment_intent.payment_failed` events to handle failures.

-just update the folder structure in this read me. i am giving you my correct folder structure.